2002–03 NFL playoffs: AFC: Pittsburgh Steelers 36, Cleveland Browns 33

 Maddox completed 30 of 48 passes for a franchise postseason record 367 yards and three touchdowns, with two interceptions.
 Burress caught six passes for 100 yards and a touchdown, while Ward caught 11 passes for 104 yards and a score.
 Randle El caught five passes for 85 yards and returned a punt 66 yards for a touchdown.
-In his first career playoff game, Holcomb completed 26 of 43 passes for 429 yards, three touchdowns, and an interception.
+In his first career playoff game, Holcomb completed 26 of 43 passes for 429 yards (NFL all time post season record at the time), three touchdowns, and an interception.
 Johnson caught four passes for 140 yards, while Northcutt caught six passes for 92 yards and two touchdowns, and returned two punts for 70 yards.

-This was the most recent playoff appearance for the Browns until the 2020 season.
+This was the last playoff appearance for the Browns until the 2020 season.

 This was the second postseason meeting between the Browns and Steelers.
-Pittsburgh won the only prior meeting.
+The Steelers won the only prior meeting.

 This was the first game that Heinz Field played Renegade.